Pastry Cream

-ingredients for making Crema Pasticcera: sugar, milk, eggs, starch, vanilla, butter
+Ingredients for making pastry cream: sugar, milk, eggs, starch, vanilla bean, butter.

-Butter, milk, sugar, eggs, cornstarch, flour and vanilla.
-Here are some ingredient-focused tips to help you make really good pastry cream.
+Below are some ingredient-focused tips to help you make the very best pastry cream.

 Whole Milk

-Although called a cream, there is actually no cream in traditional pastry cream, only milk — which makes a beautifully rich flavored cream, with a full mouthfeel, that is never cloying.
-For a rich, fully satisfying cream, use whole milk.
-If you want the light version, I recommend eating half of the serving and enjoying every mouthful to the fullest!
+Although called a cream, there is actually no cream in traditional pastry cream, only milk — which makes a beautifully rich flavored cream with a full mouthfeel that is never cloying.
+For a rich, fully satisfying cream, always use whole milk.
+If you are thinking about a lighter version using low-fat milk, I highly recommend eating half of the serving instead and enjoying every mouthful to the fullest!

-• Use the freshest, best quality eggs you can find.
+• Freshness – Use the freshest, best quality eggs you can find.
+In the US, look for pasture-raised (second choice: free-range), certified-humane, organic fed, no-antibiotics, non-gmo.

-• Egg tempering – Gradually introducing hot liquid into room temperature egg yolks will prevent the frustrating scrambled egg effect, and instead, will bring out the natural thickening power found in eggs.
+• Egg tempering – Gradually introducing the hot liquid into the room temperature egg yolks will prevent the frustrating scrambled egg effect, and instead, will bring out the natural thickening power found in eggs.

 • Continuous stirring ensures an even distribution of heat, and helps prevent the egg yolks from sticking to the bottom of the pan.

-crema pasticcera on whisk above stainless steel mixing bowl
+Pastry cream on a whisk above a stainless steel mixing bowl.

 Starch – Which One to Use?